-UPDATE – Thus trail is no longer available.
-It’s been replaced by the Gruffalo Spotters 2 Trail.
+UPDATE – This trail is no longer available.
+For the latest children’s trail at Wendover Woods click here.
 Move over Julia Donaldson, there’s a new Forestry England woodland trail in town, and it glows!
 The Shaun the Sheep Glow Trail was launched at Wendover Woods, Buckinghamshire a couple of days ago and I couldn’t wait to get down there to review it.
 There is also the same trail at Salcey Forest in Northamptonshire if that’s closer to you.
 It’s based on the new Farmageddon movie and characters.
 I don’t talk about the facilities at Wendover woods in this review – if you want to find out those click here.
 Don’t forget there is also the (now not quite so) new and awesome play trail.
 There are loads of photos on the website of the play trail.

 You can buy packs from the information kiosk next to the parking machines or from GoApe when it’s open.
 They cost £3.50 per pack.
 I don’t think you really need to buy one pack per person, but of course you can.
 Inside the Shaun the Sheep glow trail packs you’ll find; an activities sheet, Timmy the sheep hat, clue sheet, pencil, stickers and (most importantly) the UV light pen.
 It is called the Shaun the Sheep glow trail for a reason!!
 I didn’t realise until I got home but this actually has UV ink in it.
 It’s supposed to be for kids to complete the activity sheet at home but I imagine the boys will be using it for secret messages.
 Either way, it’s pretty cool!